OJStuff/Schematics-Examples/README.md

 ## Simulation

 To do a simulation, you access the "Simulate circuit in SPICE" button in the Schematic Editor.
 Then access "Run/Stop Simulation" button in the "Spice Simulator" window.
-To show the results of a simultaion, you must access the "Add Signals" or "Probe" button.
-Commands for the simulator is placed above the title field in the schematic.
+To show other signals that is set up, you must access the "Add Signals" or "Probe" button.
+Commands for the simulator are placed just above the title field in the schematic.

 ## Engineering